kmuench/cv-o-matic/README.md

 # Use
 Coming soon!

+See an example of a command line run of the pipeline in the "example" folder of this repo.

 # Project TODO
 - Add a GUI for easy pipeline running + filtering of input CSV